Do domestic violence, human trafficking spike during Super Bowl?

 Abuse prevention experts, however, say that’s a myth.

-In reality, the two crimes occur every day, and experts say there’s no evidence connecting the Super Bowl — which will take place this year between the Cincinnati Bengals and Los Angeles Rams at 6:30 p.m.
-Sunday on NBC4 — to increased rates.
+In reality, the two crimes occur every day, and experts say there’s no evidence connecting the Super Bowl — which will take place this year between the Cincinnati Bengals and Los Angeles Rams Sunday on NBC — to increased rates.

 Maria Busch, an anti-trafficking coordinator for the Ohio Department of Public Safety, said despite concerns that people could be snatched up as people travel to and from Los Angeles for the game, human trafficking occurs every day — and typically not via stranger abductions.